arthurhsu/ljv/game/step4.md

 as pass.
 Remember, when the display of index changes, the input processing also needs to change.

+## HashMap

+Map is one of the most important data structure we use in Java.
+The general idea of map is to create a mapping from key to value.

+In the case of Array, the key can only be integers greater than zero.
+Also the value cannot be too big, otherwise the array will be too big and waste a lot of memory.
+Map does not have such issue.

+In our code, we map the results of `Card.suit` to a special character used for display.

+> THINK POINT: Why not have the `Card` class directly use these special characters in the very beginning?

 ## Fix existing bugs

 The first player is not allowed to pass if 3C is on their hand.
 After that,